htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 example, each switch might connect 16 machines, and a pool might have 160 machines on 10 switches.
 If the InfiniBand switches are not routed to each other, each job must run on machines connected to the same switch.
-The dedicated scheduler’s Parallel Scheduling Groups feature supports this operation.
+The dedicated scheduler's Parallel Scheduling Groups feature supports this operation.

 Each *condor_startd* must define which group it belongs to by setting